-Dr. Boice is the Scientific Director of the International Epidemiology Institute, Rockville, MD, and Professor of Medicine at Vanderbilt University School of Medicine.
+Dr. Boice is the Scientific Director of the International Epidemiology Institute, Rockville, MD, and Professor of Medicine at Vanderbilt University School of Medicine, Nashville, TN.
 He serves on the Main Commission of the International Commission on Radiological Protection and as a U.S. advisor to the United Nations Scientific Committee on the Effects of Atomic Radiation.
 During the past 30 years, Dr. Boice has conducted a wide range of studies in the field of radiation epidemiology.
 This discipline has provided the fundamental basis for the current understanding of radiation health effects, such as an elevated risk of cancer in exposed populations.
 Long-term epidemiological studies on the Japanese survivors of the atomic bomb, on patients who received medical radiation treatments, on workers engaged in radiation-related activities, and on other exposed populations have provided data upon which estimates have been made of the risk of cancer and other diseases as a function of radiation dose.
 Epidemiologic studies also have been conducted on atomic veterans in several countries, including the United States, to learn whether adverse health effects are associated with their prior radiation exposure.
 A leading cancer epidemiologist, Dr. Boice will provide insights into the results of epidemiologic studies on atomic veterans.
+Dr. Boice has received numerous honors, and is the 2007 recipient of the Distinguished Scientific Achievement Award from the Health Physics Society.